Banging Toolbox

 This Milwaukee metal shear can reach a cutting speed of up to 2500 strokes per minute on its trigger speed control, allowing for a smooth cutting experience on 18 GA steel.

-These features, along with the 360-degree rotating swivel head, allow for comfortable and easy handling.
+These attributes, along with the 360-degree rotating swivel head, allow for comfortable and easy handling.

 Nibblers vs. metal shears